SoftwareAG/WxNewRelicAgent/README.md

 The configuration section will now instead propose a "restore" button that will allow you to remove the AppDynamics java agent if required.

-# Configure the connection with you New Relic tenant license.
+# Configure the connection with your New Relic tenant license.

 You can either edit the agent config file directly via
 ```